 Research shows that 175 children in Texas fall victim to some form of abuse every day.
 Moreover, one in 10 children will experience sexual abuse before their 18th birthday.

-Texas Penal Code §22.011 defines the elements of sexual assault of a child.
+Our Houston sexual assault lawyers will defines the elements of sexual assault of a child.

 Today, we’re taking a close look at these standards.
 The penalties for this charge are substantial, so it’s important to understand them in full.
 Read on to learn what the law entails and how you can become more informed.